yard

 Yellow blooms that suddenly fade, flop, or spot usually point to stress you can fix.

-Petals bleaching to almost white by July often mean too much intense sun, especially on paler pastel daylily forms and bicolor oriental lilies.
+Petals bleaching to almost white by July often mean too much intense sun, especially on paler pastel Daylily forms and bicolor oriental lilies.
 Adding afternoon shade or light fabric can deepen color again on new buds.

 Spotted or browning foliage often traces back to overhead watering and crowded spacing.
 Water at soil level instead, and thin crowded clumps of fall asters or garden mums so air can move between plants.